Letters/Info for FamiliesLetter to Parent 24th February 2020

-Live zoom meetings are being held the week before re-entry to school to support this process.
+Live zoom meetings have been held this term.
 When returned, teachers will explain routines and expectations.
 All staff will reassure children that they are safe, and we are there to keep them safe as well as teach them.
 We will focus on Personal, Social, Health Education and encourage open discussions around worries and feelings of being in school and away from families.
-We will structure the day – initially focussing on previous learning and retrieval in English and Maths in the mornings whilst ensuring our children have physical activity during the day.
-We will not be able to provide specialist teaching as it would mean staff would move from group to group and would involve sharing of resources and spaces.
+We will structure the day – initially focussing on previous learning and retrieval in English and Maths in the mornings whilst ensuring our children have an increase of physical activity during the week.

 What will the school do if children do not follow social distancing or otherwise breach hygiene or safety guidance?

 Expectations of behaviour and rules will be clearly explained to children, along with reminders and highlighting models of good hygiene and attitude.
 Our Behaviour Expectations will also be shared with families.
 Children who, despite help and reminders, cannot follow safety guidance will have a risk assessment conducted and parents contacted.

 How will we ensure safe access to fresh air outside of the classroom whilst ensuring pupils are a safe distance at break time?